 Note: MATH102 Mathematics 1A is recommended if you intend to do postgraduate study in Economics.

-For the complete, three-year Bachelor of Commerce Economics major degree plan and minor courses, see the School of Business and Economics.
+For the complete, three-year Bachelor of Commerce Economics major degree plan and minor courses, see the UC Business School website.

 200-level and beyond